-History: The Pythagorean theorem was given and first solved by the great Greek mathematician, Pythagoras.
-Now this theorem has numerous proofs.
-Still, there is no evidence whether the Pythagorean theorem was discovered at once or many times by different scientists at different places.
+History: The Pythagorean theorem was first formulated and solved by a Greek mathematician, Pythagoras.
+This theorem has now hundreds of proofs.
+Still, there is no evidence whether the Pythagorean theorem was discovered at once or multiple times by different scientists at different places.

 Application: The Pythagorean theorem is regarded as the base of the trigonometry.
-It also has a major application in GPS navigation system to accurately survey and making maps.
+It also has a major application in the GPS navigation system to accurately survey and create maps.

 8. Fundamental Theorem of Calculus

-History: The fundamental theorem of calculus based on the differentiation and integration.
+History: The fundamental theorem of calculus is based on differentiation and integration.
 The first proof of the fundamental theorem was published by James Gregory and Isaac Barry.
-The present version of calculus was given by the Sir Isaac Newton and Gottfried Leibniz.
+The present version of the calculus was given by Sir Isaac Newton and Gottfried Leibniz.